Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Update-AzureRmSqlInstance.md

 ```

 ### -AssignIdentity
-Generate and assign an Azure Active Directory Identity for this Managed instance for use with key management services like Azure KeyVault.
+Generate and assign an Azure Active Directory Identity for this instance for use with key management services like Azure KeyVault.

 ```yaml
 Type: SwitchParameter